 Additionally, any undocumented fill encountered during construction should be completely removed from beneath the planned foundations.
+Please note, the fill encountered during this exploration was at the surface and CFS anticipates foundations will naturally penetrate this material.
 Undocumented fill is any foreign material that was placed or dumped in an uncontrolled manner (i.e. no records of testing exist from the time of placement).
 Undocumented fill is inconsistent and unpredictable in nature, and it should not be used in support of any foundation systems.
+Undocumented fill is permitted beneath non load bearing floor slabs given it is thoroughly evaluated by CFS during construction by means of a proof roll outlined above.